 - Basal cell carcinoma (BCC) and squamous cell carcinomas (SCCs) (these are indurated nodular lesions reflecting more rapid growth and tend to be eroded or ulcerated on the surface).

-- Seborrhoeic keratosis (produces greasy, brown crusts with sharply demarcated borders and a non-erythematous base.
+- Seborrhoeic warts (produces greasy, brown crusts with sharply demarcated borders and a non-erythematous base.
 They may occur in areas that are not exposed to sun).

 - Bowen's disease (tends to be a large plaque with a sharp outline).